Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 Contact Lens-Related Causes

-People who wear contact lenses are more prone to blurry vision after waking up.
+People who wear contact lenses may experience blurry vision more frequently in the morning.

 6. Sleeping in Contact Lenses

-Sleeping with lenses reduces oxygen to the cornea and increases dryness.
+Sleeping with contact lenses reduces oxygen supply to the cornea.

 • Corneal swelling